For whom?The module specifically targets professionals in water treatment companies, consulting agencies, ministries and equipment suppliers.

 - Assess if given (ground)water is aggressive against materials used in water a supply system and propose appropriate neutralisation technique(s).

-- Understand importance of groundwater as a source for drinking water production and assess overall quality of a given groundwater.
+- Describe importance of groundwater as a source for drinking water production and assess overall quality of a given groundwater.

-- Establish appropriate treatment approach for groundwater containing commonly occurring impurities and pollutants including iron, manganese, ammonia, fluoride, arsenic and hydrogen sulphide.
+- Establish appropriate treatment approach for groundwater containing commonly occurring impurities and pollutants including iron, manganese, ammonia, fluoride, arsenic, hydrogen sulphide and nitrate.

-- Understand advanced groundwater treatment approaches applied in The Netherlands
+- Explain advanced groundwater treatment approaches applied in The Netherlands

 The course covers the following subjects: